Punksolid/laravel-quadratic-voting/README.md

     //You should not spend credits without voting, but in case you need
     //decrease the available credits to the user
     $voter->spendCredits($credits); //int

+    // Get Next Vote Cost will return the credits to score 1 vote to the idea considering the previous votes of that user
+    $voter->getNextVoteCost( $idea);

+    // Get the real votes registered of a user in an specific idea
+    $voter->getVotesAlreadyEmittedOnIdea($idea);

+    // Get all the votes emitted by a voter in all the ideas
+    $voter->getVotesAlreadyEmittedOverall();

 ```

 On the Votable model object is